Elizabeth Bishop

 Elizabeth Bishop (February 8, 1911 – October 6, 1979) was an American poet and short-story writer.
 She was Consultant in Poetry to the Library of Congress from 1949 to 1950, the Pulitzer Prize winner for Poetry in 1956, the National Book Award winner in 1970, and the recipient of the Neustadt International Prize for Literature in 1976.
-Dwight Garner argued in 2018 that she was perhaps "the most purely gifted poet of the 20th century".
+Dwight Garner argued in 2018 that she was perhaps "the most purely gifted poet of the 20th century."
 She was also a painter, and her poetry is noted for its careful attention to detail; Ernest Hilbert wrote “Bishop’s poetics is one distinguished by tranquil observation, craft-like accuracy, care for the small things of the world, a miniaturist’s discretion and attention."

 Early life

-Bishop, an only child, was born in Worcester, Massachusetts, to William Thomas and Gertrude May (Bulmer) Bishop.
+Bishop was an only child, born in Worcester, Massachusetts, to William Thomas and Gertrude May (Bulmer) Bishop on February 8, 1911.
 After her father, a successful builder, died when she was eight months old, Bishop's mother became mentally ill and was institutionalized in 1916.
-(Bishop would later write about the time of her mother's struggles in her short story "In the Village".)
+(Bishop would later write about the time of her mother's struggles in her short story "In the Village.")
 Effectively orphaned during early childhood, she lived with her maternal grandparents on a farm in Great Village, Nova Scotia, a period she referred to in her writing.
 Bishop's mother remained in an asylum until her death in 1934, and the two were never reunited.

 Later in childhood, Bishop's paternal family gained custody.
-She was removed from the care of her grandparents and moved in with her father's wealthier family in Worcester, Massachusetts.
-However, Bishop was unhappy there, and her separation from her maternal grandparents made her lonely.
+She was removed from the care of her maternal grandparents and moved in with her father's wealthier family in Worcester, Massachusetts.
+However, Bishop was unhappy there; her separation from her maternal grandparents made her lonely.

 While she was living in Worcester, she developed chronic asthma, from which she suffered for the rest of her life.
 Her time in Worcester is briefly chronicled in her poem "In the Waiting Room".
-In 1918, her grandparents, realizing that Bishop was unhappy living with them, sent her to live with her mother's eldest sister, Maude Bulmer Shepherdson, and her husband George.
+In 1918, her paternal grandparents, realizing that Bishop was unhappy living with them, sent her to live with her mother's eldest sister, Maude Bulmer Shepherdson, and her husband, George.

 The Bishops paid Maude to house and educate their granddaughter.
 The Shepherdsons lived in a tenement in an impoverished Revere, Massachusetts, neighborhood populated mostly by Irish and Italian immigrants.
 The family later moved to better circumstances in Cliftondale, Massachusetts.
 It was Bishop's aunt who introduced her to the works of Victorian writers, including Alfred, Lord Tennyson, Thomas Carlyle, Robert Browning, and Elizabeth Barrett Browning.